jessepav/lacygoill-wiki-backup/less.md

 # Todo
 ## ?

-Copy the contents of the manpages for less, lesskey and lesspipe and edit them.
+Copy the contents of the man pages for less, lesskey and lesspipe and edit them.

 Note that we've started configuring less in `~/.config/less/keys`, and in `~/.config/fish/conf.d/environment.fish`.